 1. Obtain Registration Appointment Time

-Registration appointment times and permit to register information are available on myUSC, Web Registration and OASIS.
-Select “Permit to Register” in OASIS to find your appointment time.
-If you do not have a registration appointment time please contact the Registration Department at (213) 740-8500 or by email at email@example.com.
+Registration appointment times and permit to register information are available on OASIS (www.usc.edu/oasis).
+Select “Permit to Register” to find your appointment time.
+If you do not have a registration appointment time please contact the Registration Department by email at email@example.com or by phone at (213) 740-8500.

-Web Registration is available to all or most continuing, newly admitted or returning students (see Web Registration Instructions).
-Only students who, due to certain activity restrictions, may not use Web Registration should proceed to Trojan Hall 101 to process enrollment in person.
-Limited, non-admitted students must register for classes in person at Trojan Hall 101.
+Web Registration is available to all or most continuing, newly-admitted or returning students (see Web Registration Instructions).
+Only students who, due to certain activity restrictions, may not use the automated registration system should proceed to the Registration Building to process enrollment in person.
+Limited, non-admitted students must register for classes in person at the Registration Building.

 Admitted and Continuing Students